 From Mannargudi to Singapore: The Ramasamy Family

 P Ramasamy and his wife Rengammal arrived in Singapore in 1886 from Thirumakottai in Mannargudi, Tamil Nadu.
 They belonged to a community known as the Agamudyar Thevars who were landowners.
 On their arrival, Ramasamy joined the Straits Settlements Police Force and soon rose to the rank of Sergeant.
-The couple had five children Vaithinathen, Angammal, Muthia, Manikam, and Rengammal.
+The couple had four children Vaithinathen, Angammal, Muthia, and Manikam.
 Angammal married her relative Kuppusamy, a cattle trader.